 Ford noted that PTM-program graduates are much in demand.
 Hope’s job placement rate is 100% for those who seek employment in the tennis industry.
 A total of 15 students are currently enrolled in the college’s program.

-He explained that he appreciates the opportunity to with the larger tennis community, since everyone shares the same goals: to advocate for the sport of tennis, and to prepare new generations of leaders well.
+He explained that he appreciates the opportunity to connect with the larger tennis community, since everyone shares the same goals: to advocate for the sport of tennis, and to prepare new generations of leaders well.

 “There are a lot of people in this tennis-education business that have a passion for helping tennis grow on a mass level,” he said.
 “If we stay the same and we don’t progress and we don’t make agreements like this, we don’t improve — and I want students’ experience to be the best it can be.”